crypDuck/minilaunch/README.md

 The `--never-exit` option allows the script to continue running and attempting to create new minipools even after a successful creation, starting with startGas again for the new attempt.
 When this option is not used, the script will exit after successfully creating a minipool or when encountering an unexpected output.
 The option has no effect when running in dry-run mode.

 1. If both `startGas` and `endGas` are specified:
-   - The gas limit will gradually increase from `startGas` to `endGas` over the specified `runtime`.
+   - The gas limit will gradually increase from `startGas` to `endGas` over the specified `gasRampTime`.
-   - After the `runtime` is reached, the script continues to run using the `endGas` value until a transaction can be executed.
+   - After the `gasRampTime` is reached, the script continues to run using the `endGas` value until a transaction can be executed.

 2. If only `startGas` is specified (no `endGas`):
    - The script will use a static gas limit value (`startGas`) throughout its execution.
-   - In this case, the `runtime` parameter has no effect on the gas limit.
+   - In this case, the `gasRampTime` parameter has no effect on the gas limit.

 3. The script will continue running indefinitely until a transaction is successfully executed or manually stopped.

 Example usage:

-To run the script with a starting gas of 3.1 gwei, ending gas of 7 gwei, over a 24-hour period, and in dry-run mode:
+To run the script with a starting gas of 3.1 gwei, ending gas of 7 gwei, over a 24-hour gas ramp time, and in dry-run mode:

 ```
 ./minilaunch.sh -f 3.1 -e 7 -r 24 --dry-run